penguinswin3/ReignOfFireMSE/README.md

 | R        | U**R**G  | Ur Primalists      | U:Perfection | R: Destruction   | G: Spirituality | Can a perfect society be crafted through tearing down only the perceived bad parts?
 Is there room in a perfect society to accommodate the “out group”?                         |
 | G        | W**G**R  | Jyn Steyr          | W: Law       | G: Tradition     | R: Action       | Can or should tradition be upheld through structured law?
 How should one act in new situations where standing law just isn't clear enough?                                     |

+## Mechanical Themes

+WIP

 ## Design Notes

-Should I expand the definition of party so that stuff like shaman and warlocks and shit count as mages?
+Should the definition of party be expanded so that stuff like shaman and warlocks count as mages?

 ### Cycle Goals

 1 cycle at common

 2 cycle at uncommon

 3+ at rare/mythic rare